myisamchk - Man Page

 If mysqld is running, you must force it to flush any table modifications that are still buffered in memory by using FLUSH TABLES.
 You should then ensure that no one is using the tables while you are running myisamchk

-myisamchk supports the following options, which can be specified on the command line or in the [myisamchk] option file group.
+myisamchk supports the following options, which can be specified on the command line or in the [myisamchk] group of an option file.
+For information about option files used by MySQL programs, see Section 6.2.2.2, “Using Option Files”.

 Myisamchk General Options